 Cancer genetics professionals are trained to assess a person’s risk for developing cancer.
 They meet with you face to face, and discuss early detection and prevention of cancer.
-You will learn more about specific causes of certain cancers.
-She/he will also estimate the chance that a risk for cancer might be passed along through the genes in your family.
-Our genetic counselor will tailor each consultation to fit your specific needs.
+Specific genetic tests may be ordered based on your personal and/or family history of cancer.
+Our genetic counselor will tailor each consultation to fit your specific needs

 What is Discussed During a Genetic Counseling Session?

 - Your individual risk and/or family’s risk of developing cancer